History of Trinity Church

 Trinity Church was founded during the Gold Rush period of California history, and is notably the third oldest Episcopal church in Northern California.
 During the period 1856 to 1862 Folsom was a rapidly growing frontier community.
 It was a terminus for the Sacramento Valley Railroad, the Pony Express overland mail route, and twenty one different stage lines servicing the northern gold mines.
 In response to the spiritual needs of the Folsom community, the first recorded church service was officiated by the Episcopal theologian Reverend Dr. F.W.
 Hatch of Sacramento, on July 18, 1856.
 During those early 49er days, worship services were held in the old Hook & Ladder Company Hall, located in the center of Folsom on Sutter Street.

-The original church building was constructed in the classic Carpenter Gothic style of the day, during the early 1860’s, for a cost of approximately $4,000.
+The original church building was constructed in the classic Carpenter Gothic style of the day for a cost of approximately $2,500.
+Construction began on April 15th, 1862, and was completed that summer.
 Because the original architecture has been carefully preserved for over 150 years, Trinity Church is listed in the Survey of Historic American Buildings.
 It is also recognized as the oldest house of worship in Folsom still being used for weekly services.

 Church records reveal that prior to 1954 there were long periods of time when services were held infrequently, or not at all.
 During that time Trinity Church was designated as an Episcopal Mission Church, under the auspices of the Episcopal Diocese of Northern California, and did not have a full-time priest.
 In that year Father Tom Ward was installed as the first resident priest and Vicar of Trinity.
 By 1979 the church membership had grown enough to become self-supporting, and Trinity was re-designated as a Parish by the Diocese.
 Father Todd Bruce is our current Rector, and has been leading our worship services, and providing spiritual guidance for the Trinity congregation since 2012.